 Session hashtag: #SFdev10

-Tejas is a software engineer at Facebook.
-For the past 3 years, he has been part of the Data Infrastructure group at Facebook and primarily works on building large scale distributed data processing systems responsible for handling batch workloads.
+Tejas Patil is a Spark Committer and Tech Lead in the Spark team at Facebook.
+For past 7 years, he has worked on several projects related to building large scale distributed data processing systems responsible for handling Facebook's batch workloads.
 He is currently a PMC member and committer of Apache Nutch and has contributed to several open source projects.
-Tejas obtained a Master's Degree in Computer Science from University Of California, Irvine.
+Tejas obtained a Master’s Degree in Computer Science from University Of California, Irvine.